bhargavshah/overcompiled/content/post/api-integration-using-swagger-spec/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Front end API integration using a Swagger spec"
+title: "Setup a mock server under 5 minutes using a Swagger spec"
-subtitle: ""
+subtitle: Using Prism to integrate APIs in your front end before they are ready
-summary: "Using Prism to integrate APIs in your front end before they are ready"
+summary: Using Prism to integrate APIs in your front end before they are ready
 authors: []
 tags: ['frontend', 'prism', 'swagger', 'openapi']
 categories: ['API integration']